Varsha521-V/portfolio/readme.md

 First-year CSE student passionate about web development.
 I love building interactive and responsive websites using HTML and CSS.

 A **"Hire Me"** call-to-action button.
-Resume is added **Resume** call-to-action button.All details are provided in Resume
+A  **Resume** call-to-action button.All details are provided in Resume.

 Stylish image/illustration on the right.